-New Year's Day Family Day Good Friday Victoria Day Labour Day Thanksgiving Day Remembrance Day Christmas Day Canada Day Civic Holiday (1st Monday in August) Boxing Day and any such days which may be declared as a general holiday by the Federal and/or Provincial Governments.
+Family Day Good Friday Thanksgiving Day Remembrance Day

+Victoria Day Canada Day Christmas Day Boxing Day

+Civic Holiday (1st Monday in August)

+and any such days which may be declared as a general holiday by the Federal and/or Provincial Governments.

 - (b) Where any of the above Holidays falls on a regularly scheduled day(s) off, the following work day(s) will be observed in lieu thereof, unless varied by mutual consent.
-In this situation work performed on the date on which the General Holiday falls will be paid at the overtime rates otherwise required by the Collective Agreement, and work performed on the day on which the General Holiday is then observed will be paid at double time. - 18.02 No work shall be performed on Labour Day, except where safety to life or property makes it necessary. - 18.03 No member shall be asked to travel to any job on any of the above mentioned Holidays unless mutually agreed upon.
+In this situation work performed on the date on which the General Holiday falls will be paid at the overtime rates otherwise required by the Collective Agreement, and work performed on the day on which the General Holiday is then observed will be paid at double time. - No work shall be performed on Labour Day, except where safety to life or property makes it necessary.